OptiMaL-PSE-Lab/Physics_Informed_Symbolic_Regression/README.md

 <details>
 <summary>Click to expand</summary>

-### Tutorial for ADoK-S: Hydrodealkylation of Toluene
+### Tutorial for PI-ADoK: Decomposition of Nitrous Oxide
-The code presented below serves to give step-by-step instructions on how to execute ADoK-S. Near identical script can be found in the `sym_reg_models.py` file within the Hydrodealkylation of Toluene file within the ADoK-S file in this repository.
-Similar scripts can be found for the other case studies in their respective files.
+The code presented below serves to give step-by-step instructions on how to execute PI-ADoK.

 #### Import required packages
 Below we show the needed packages to be used in the rest of the example.